JoshWang3/Chuwa20250317/Short Questions/hw1.md

 ---

 ## 15. Encapsulation in Java
-Encapsulation is achieved using private fields and public methods.
+Encapsulation is using private fields and public methods like setter and getter.

 Example:
 ```java